The Eugene M. Kayden Awards

 - 2017: Classics, Philosophy, Religious Studies

-For the Kayden Book Award please submit your application file by 5:00 pm, Friday, February 13th, 2015 to: Kerry McLean, Assistant to the Associate Deans, 2-24 Old Main, 275 UCB.
+For the Kayden Book Award, please submit your application file, consisting of the letter of nomination, the list of nominee’s publications and other supporting materials all together, in Microsoft Word or PDF format, by 5:00 pm, Friday, February 13th, 2015.
+The application file should be submitted via e-mail to email@example.com before or on the day of the application deadline.
+The book can be delivered to: Kerry McLean, Assistant to the Associate Deans, 2-24 Old Main, 275 UCB.

 The Book Award Committee will consist of at least three faculty members nominated by the departments of those disciplines involved in the given year.
 Members will serve for just one year.
 Those who serve on the Book Award Committee will not be eligible to be nominated for the Kayden Book Award during their tenure on the committee.